-Also invest online shops a lot of effort into customer care and customer loyalty.
-In the meantime, the shops are easily accessible by telephone or Email to reach.
+Moreover, online shops invest a lot of effort in customer care and customer loyalty.
+In the meantime, shops can be reached by phone or email without much effort.
 Just a few years ago, the operators of online shops were rather unapproachable and you were lucky if you got an answer to an email inquiry.

-Today the operators of online shops are taking their Shop on the Internet much more serious.
-Not only have they invested in seals of approval such as "Trusted Shops", they also Newsletter to inform their customers at regular intervals about new products, special offers or General to inform about their business.
-This creates trust, buyers are much more inclined to be in such a online shop to spend their money.
+Today the operators of online shops are taking their Shop much more seriously on the Internet.
+Not only have they invested in seals of approval such as "Trusted Shops", they also publish a newsletter to inform their customers at regular intervals about new products, offers or general information about their business.
+This creates trust, buyers are much more inclined to spend their money in such an online shop.

 In addition, the payment processes and payment options have become much more flexible and the customer is protected in case he should ever run into a black sheep.

-dealers like Amazon are of course leaders in this area and have shown us how to further advance online trade.
-Amazon is known for not only offering the best prices but also for solving any customer problem quickly, unproblematically and in a friendly manner.
+Merchants like Amazon are of course top of the list here and have shown us how to further advance online trading.
+Amazon is known for not only offering the best prices but also for solving any customer problem quickly, unproblematically and friendly.
 For this reason alone and of course because of the low prices, customers are inclined to buy there.

-In addition, online shops are increasingly tending to compensate for the lack of haptics by offering good, detailed Photos and even balance product videos.
-In addition, good product descriptions not only make the product easier to find in search engines, but also inform the customer well and help him to make a purchase decision.
+In addition, online shops are tending more and more to compensate for the lack of haptics with good, detailed photos and even product videos.
+In addition, good product descriptions not only make the product easier to find in search engines, but also inform the customer well and help him or her to make a purchase decision.